commfish/SE_crab_assessments/README.md

 4\.
 Run tanner\_redkingcrab\_areas\_survey\_results.R

 * make a new biomass file for this year.
 NAME GOES HERE!!
-* STOP at the stop point and run the R markdown with summary of RKC areas (line~335)
+* STOP at the stop point and run the R markdown with summary of RKC areas (line~335).
+Follow instructions
 * Run the Excel CSAs- with the std CPUE data from the summary.
 Copy-paste the biomass output from this into the 2025 tanner biomass file
+* Then continue running the rest of the R file